hack3rmann/comb/README.md

 ## Brief

-`comb` is single header file library with implementation of parser combinators.
+`comb` is a single header file library with implementation of parser combinators.

 ## Examples

-Parse key-value arguments
+Parse key-value arguments.

 ```cpp
 #include <cassert>